karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-azure-pipelines.md

 Line 43: -> RUN dotnet build "./src/WebApp/WebApp.csproj"       -c Release      --runtime rhel-x64      --self-contained true   /p:PublishSingleFile=true
 ERROR: When using dotnet build you must use the no-restore flag.
-The --no-restore option is used to disable implicit restore, when using the dotnet restore command you don't need to restore the packages a second time.
+The --no-restore option is used to disable implicit restore, when using the dotnet restore command you do not need to restore the packages a second time.
 Reference -> https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build